ArduPilot/ardupilot_wiki/plane/source/docs/channel-output-functions.rst

 GROUND_STEER_ALT altitude.
 At altitudes above GROUND_STEER_ALT the output will be the trim value for the channel.

-.. _channel-output-functions_flaperon1_and_flaperon2:
+.. _channel-output-functions_flaperons:

-Flaperon1 and Flaperon2
+Flaperons
 -----------------------

-Using the flaperon1 and flaperon2 output functions you can setup flaperons, which are ailerons that double as flaps.
+Using SERVOn_FUNCTION 24 and 25 (Flaperon Left / FlaperonRight) you can setup
+flaperons, which are ailerons that double as flaps.
 They are very useful for aircraft which have ailerons but no flaps.

-See the :ref:`flaperon guide <guide-flaperons>` for more details.
+See the :ref:`flaperon guide <flaperons-on-plane>` for more details.

 Note that flaperons act like Flap_auto described above for the flap component of the output.